richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 - **Parent network**: Your current Viva Engage network
 - **New Entra tenant**: The new Microsoft Entra tenant that hosts the new external Viva Engage network
 - **Legacy external network**: Your current external network
-- **New external network**: The new native-on-M365 external network
+- **New external network**: The new native-on-Microsoft 365 external network

 ### Set Up a new Microsoft Entra tenant